Neva-Y/Pacman-Path/SELFEV.md

 #### Ideas That Almost Worked Well

 - Exiting the EHC after expanding all the child nodes, using a priority queue to expand the child with the lowest heuristic
-- Checking if any of the expanded nodes were the goal nodes instead of checking after popping the node from the queue, led to less expanded nodes
+- Checking if any of the expanded nodes were the goal nodes instead of checking after popping the node from the queue, led to less expanded nodes compared to the expected solution
 > If you tried ideas that did not make it to the final code, please include them here and explain why they didn't make it.

 #### Justification